 An easy transition toward informal conversation rounds out our time together.

 For anyone not able to attend in person, our main service is streamed live for remote viewing.

 Our tradition is to "proclaim the Lord's death until he comes" (1 Cor 11:23-26) by partaking in the Lord's Supper, remembering the Lord together on the first Sunday of every month at the beginning of the main service preceding the preaching of the Word.
 All believers are welcome to participate together with us.

 It always a joy to observe those who proclaim their union with Christ in his death and resurrection by being baptized (Romans 6:3-5).
 Our practice is to periodically have a "Baptism Sunday" throughout the year, where we will hear the testimonies from those being baptized during the main service and then will move outside to the church courtyard after the main service is over to observe the administration of the baptisms.

 Throughout the week we seek Christ and live obediently to him in our various callings and settings.
 In so doing we aim to testify concerning the rule and reign of God in this world by the gospel of Jesus Christ.

-Smaller groups by region, called "Community Groups", typically meet weekly or bi-weekly as a time of informal prayer, study, fellowship and a family potluck meal together.
+Smaller groups by region, called "Community Groups", typically meet bi-weekly as a time of informal prayer, study, fellowship and a family potluck meal together.

 To get connected to a community group or to learn more, visit our Community Groups page.